nutratech/blog/2026/09/mtxdb-matrix-storage/+page.md

 4. Advance to the next bucket (linear probing).

 The caller then verifies the candidate by reading the record from disk and comparing the full 16-byte hash.
-Tag collisions (at 24 bits, ~1 in 16M per probe) surface as verification failures, not silent wrong results.
+Tag collisions surface as verification failures, not silent wrong results.

 ### Why "lossy"